"Clean Eating" Instant Pot Hamburger Chili

 I hope you enjoy this meal as much as we did.

-And by the way, in case you were wondering about the "clean eating" part of the title, read the section below where I define what this means.
+And by the way, in case you were wondering about the "clean eating" part of the title, it means no processed foods or refined ingredients.
+At the end of the article is a section with more information about clean eating.

 - 1lb hamburger